ROCm/ROCm.github.io/ROCmMultiGPU.md

   * Releasing in OpenCL with ROCm 1.6.2
 * HIP based Communication Primitives Helper Library to make it easier to use P2P - In Development
 * ROCr level IPC 	Inter Process Communication 	API
- * IPC is Suppported in HIP API
+ * IPC is Supported in HIP API

 #### Out of Node